St Peter's Church, Ealing: Heritage

 The church was added to extensively throughout the first quarter of the 20th century.
 In 1911, two doorways were created at the west end of each aisle, and in 1913 the Lady Chapel was built on the south side of the chancel.
 The north transept tower intended by Sedding was never built.

 A notable feature of the building, the west front, has two small turrets on either side of large the recessed west window, which is unusually large with fine composite tracery.
 The exterior of the building is also of note on account of the long steep nave roof with shallow chains of arches connecting small turrets.

 Inside, much of the intended ornamentation was never completed.
 However, the building's substantial four-bay nave with Gothic triforium, allied with the clear glass of the windows and the lack of ornamentation, make the church unusually light and spacious.
 Singular features include the in 1913, and the inner west doors, with decorative Art Nouveau metalwork by Wilson.

 For several decades, until his death in 1926, the architect and architectural designer Leonard Shuffrey, was a member of the Church and contributed to its beautification.
-Shuffrey designed the font(executed by Messers Blackler of Torquay and dedicated in 1911) as well as the decoration of the alabaster high altar table In 1896 a visit was paid to the newly completed St Peter's by the members of the Architectural Association, who afterwards received tea at Thorncote, Shuffrey's new Queen Anne style house, Thornecote, on Edgehill Road.
+Shuffrey designed the font (executed by Messers Blackler of Torquay and dedicated in 1911) as well as the decoration of the alabaster high altar table.
+In 1896 a visit was paid to the newly completed St Peter's by the members of the Architectural Association, who afterwards received tea at Thorncote, Shuffrey's new Queen Anne style house on Edgehill Road.
 Shuffrey's son, Gilbert Shuffrey, was killed at the Battle of Gallipoli and is memorialised in St Peter's Lady Chapel and on the Ealing Town Memorial, the later designed by his father.
 Shuffrey's brother, James Allen Shuffrey, was a notable watercolour artist.

 Despite a scheme of stained glass being designed for the whole church, only the six (including two in what is now an office) were ever completed.
-It was designed by Walter Towers of Kempe and Co.
+It was designed by Walter Tower of Kempe and Co.